 Work where workers could fall 5 m or more, excluding work on a two-storeyed house, or work on a power or telephone line, or work carried out from a ladder only, or maintenance or repair work of a minor or routine nature.

 The erection or dismantling of scaffolds from which a person could fall 5 m or more.

 Every excavation which is more than 1.5 m deep and which is deeper than it is wide at the top.

 Any form of tunnel or drive where workers work underground, irrespective of timbering or support.

-Those excavations where the excavated face is steeper then 1 horizontal to 2 vertical.
+Those excavations where the excavated face is steeper than 1 horizontal to 2 vertical.

 Any construction work where explosives are used or stored.